 Summary

-The allocation of C is an important component of tree physiology that influences growth and ecosystem C storage.
-Allocation is challenging to measure and the influences of environmental changes such as warming and drought are uncertain.
+The allocation of carbon (C) is an important component of tree physiology that influences growth and ecosystem C storage.
+Allocation is challenging to measure, and its sensitivity to environmental changes such as warming and altered water availability is uncertain.

-We exposed Eucalyptus tereticornis trees to a factorial combination of +3°C warming and an extreme summer drought in the field using whole-tree chambers.
+We exposed small Eucalyptus tereticornis trees to a factorial combination of +3°C warming and elimination of summer precipitation in the field using whole-tree chambers.
 We calculated C allocation terms using detailed measurements of growth and continuous whole-crown CO2 and H2O exchange measurements.

+Trees grew from small saplings to nearly 9-m-height during this 15 month experiment.
 Warming accelerated growth and leaf area development, and increased the partitioning of Gross Primary Production (GPP) to aboveground respiration and growth, while decreasing partitioning belowground.
-The summer drought reduced C gain and growth, but did not impact GPP partitioning.
-Trees utilized deep soil water and avoided strongly negative water potentials during the drought.
+Eliminating summer precipitation reduced C gain and growth, but did not impact GPP partitioning.
+Trees utilized deep soil water and avoided strongly negative water potentials.

 Warming increased growth respiration, but maintenance respiration acclimated homeostatically.
 The increasing growth rates of trees in the warmed treatment resulted in higher rates of respiration, even with complete acclimation of maintenance respiration.